47chapters/letsgo/docs/tutorials/setting-up-authentication-with-auth0.md

 On the same settings page, find the _Application URIs_ section, and make the following changes:

-- In _Allowed Callback URLs_, enter two URLs separateby by a comma:
+- In _Allowed Callback URLs_, enter two URLs separated by a comma:
   - `http://localhost:3000/api/auth/callback`
-  - `{base-url}/api/auth/callback`, where `{base-url}` is the _base url_ of your web site you obtained by running `yarn ops status -a web` before
+  - `{base-url}/api/auth/callback`, where `{base-url}` is the _base URL_ of your website you obtained by running `yarn ops status -a web` before
 - In _Allowed logout URLs_ and in the _Allowed Web Origins_, enter two URLs separated by a comma:
   - `http://localhost:3000`
-  - the _base url_ of your website
+  - the _base URL_ of your website

 <img width="1413" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/a6f93ea7-beec-4ede-930d-cbadc0caae14">

 Scroll down the page and _Save_ the changes.

 While you are at the bottom of the page, expand _Advanced Settings_, go to the _Endpoints_ tab, and take note of the _JSON Web Key Set_ value.
 It will look similar to `https://goletsgo.us.auth0.com/.well-known/jwks.json`.
-We will be using this URL in next steps when instructing your LetsGo application to trust Auth0 as an authentication provider.
+We will be using this URL in the next steps when instructing your LetsGo application to trust Auth0 as an authentication provider.

 ### Configure Auth0 in the local environment